-Every year brings about some new and interesting health trends, and 2017 will definitely not disappoint.
-Even though some of the trends continue to gain momentum such as fresh ingredients, non-GMO, whole grains, protein, and gluten free, there are still various trends that have come up with new ways to help you eat healthier whether you dine out or dine in.
+Every year brings about some new and interesting health food trends, and 2017 will definitely not disappoint.
+Even though some of the healthy food trends continue to gain momentum such as fresh ingredients, non-GMO, whole grains, protein, and gluten free, there are still various trends that have come up with new ways to help you eat healthier whether you dine out or dine in.

 Here are 8 healthy food trends for 2017.

 - Sprouts are making a huge comeback.
 Many people are now eating more sprouted grains because they are packed full of nutrients and have been artificially processed very little in comparison to most foods.
 They are worthy enough of ranking on the top of the list of healthy food trends of 2017.

 - You can eat sea-food and be vegetarian.
 Sea vegetables are virtually fat-free, low in calories but rich in minerals, vitamins, chlorophyll, enzymes and trace minerals, dietary benefits that land vegetables lack due to soil demineralization.

 - Hemp is one of the most multipurpose natural products on Earth.
 The seed is nutritious, but the fiber from the stalk and leaves are also incredibly good for you.
 Hemp is an excellent source of protein and a great vegan alternative for those allergic to nuts.
 This super food is good for you because it has an ideal balance of omega-3 to omega-6 fatty acids and is high in polyunsaturated fatty acids (PUFAs).